+- Blue or black pen

+- Green pen

+- Pencil

+- Eraser

+- Ruler

+- Other useful equipment:

+- Pencil sharpener

+- Coloured pencils

-Blue or black pen, green pen, pencil, eraser and ruler.
-Other useful equipment: pencil sharpener, coloured pencils.
-We supply all children with a school Diary and Planner which they must bring with them to school every day.
+We supply all children with a school planner which they must bring with them to school every day.
 We expect every child to come to school with an appropriate school bag (large enough to carry an A4 folder).
-Key Stage 2 children should carry a school bookbag / backpack which can be purchased at the same time as uniform items.
-They may also bring a larger bag to carry other items (i.e., PE kit).